 For our adolescent clients, academic education promotes intellectual development and helps teens maintain progress in school.
-Certified educators provide daily instruction throughout residential treatment and help adolescent clients develop future goals for continued success after treatment.
+Academic coordinators provide daily support throughout residential treatment and help adolescent clients develop future goals for continued success after treatment.
 Accredited online programs are available for clients who are not currently enrolled in a school.

 Art, Music, and Horticultural Therapies

 Led by caring professionals who are experts in their fields, adjunctive group sessions – horticultural, art, music, recreation, and social enrichment – help clients find new ways to express their thoughts and emotions, learn new skills, build confidence, and interact with their peers and the community.

 Some clients may be not be ready, willing or even able to express their thoughts and feelings verbally.
 For these clients, adjunctive therapies, that encourage expression through movement, music or hands-on activities with clay, wood, plants or stones, can help open doors to the process of sharing and communication.

 For all clients, adjunctive sessions provide a break from talk therapy and an opportunity to focus on something besides mental illness.
 In addition to hands-on activities on campus, many adjunctive sessions involve projects in the community, helping clients understand their ability to contribute to society in positive ways.